 Prior to 2004, Drew served in the State Capitol as Legislative Director to Assemblyman Ray Haynes and in the office of Senator William J. "Pete" Knight.
 He has worked in and out of government on many aspects of state politics.

-Lee came to the Runner staff with eight years of prior Board of Equalization experience under Board Members Bill Leonard and Barbara Alby.
+Lee came to the Vice Chair Runner's staff with eight years of prior Board of Equalization experience under Board Members Bill Leonard and Barbara Alby.
 Lee is the lead staff member for sales and use tax matters and works on other taxes as needs dictate.
 Lee primarily works on appeals hearings and regulatory and policy review and development.